Arijeet1729/AlgorithmsDesignAndAnalysis/README.md

 # AlgorithmsDesignAndAnalysis
-This repository provides code to all the DSA problems
+This repository provides code to some standard Data Structures and Algorithms.